ElektraInitiative/PermaplanT/doc/usecases/visitor_chat.md

 - **Scope:** Map View
 - **Level:** User Goal
+- **Actors:**
+  - App User who owns the map: owner
-- **Actors:** App User
+  - App User who visits the map: visitor
 - **Brief:** The user can interact with a visitor chat.
 - **Status:** Draft

 ## Scenarios

 - **Precondition:**
-  The user has opened the app and selected a map.
+  The visitor has opened the app and selected a map.
 - **Main success scenario:**
-  The user is automatically greeted by the chat.
-The user can interact with the chat.
+  The visitor is automatically greeted by the chat.
+  The visitor can interact with the owner and other visitors via the chat.
+  The owner can view the chat and interact with all visitors.
 - **Alternative scenario:**
 - **Error scenario:**
 - **Postcondition:**